 With our social media channel objectives set, it’s easier to align our social media campaign ideas.

 To start off, we plan the schedule of our social media campaigns a half year in advance.
 If your organization has a marketing or content calendar, it’ll serve as a good guide in planning your campaign – as it’ll give you a better idea of the other campaigns scheduled for the rest of the marketing channels.
+Here’s a free social media calendar template you can use provided by Flycast Media.

 With that, you can plan your social media campaigns to support those marketing efforts but that shouldn’t be all.
 Remember our why – it’s to build trust and relationships with our customers.
 It’s a good measure to stay focused on your why and ensure that your campaign is built around your objectives.